 5. Trusty Pot

 Although it is a lengthy procedure, most campers prefer to boil water by simply placing a port and heating it over a campfire.
-Remember that port for the campaign is a cheap and easy way to boil water.
+Remember that port for the camping is a cheap and easy way to boil water.

 - You may like our review for the Best Camping Fridges